Intangible Assets Meaning

-Copyright is a type asset with legal right for the creator of the original work.
+Copyright is a type of asset with the legal rights of the creator of the original work.
 This exists in many countries.
 By obtaining this right the original work can be used by the one who obtains the right to use the work.
-For example journal, books, magazines etc.
+For example journal, books, magazines, etc.

 #3 – Trademarks